ashtonqlb/writedisk/README.md

 # writedisk

-Small utility for writing a disk image to a USB drive.
+Small, cross-platform utility for writing a disk image to a USB drive.

-Usage: `writedisk <input>`
+**Usage: `writedisk <path/to/file>`**

-This will scan for connected USB disks and prompt for you to select one.
+This will scan for connected removable drives and prompt you to select one.
 Then the input file will be copied to the drive.
-The copying operation is done with a small `wd_copier` binary that is automatically invoked with `sudo`.
+The copying operation is done with a `wd_copier` process that is automatically invoked with elevated permissions.

-Linux only for now.

 ## Installation